 The 10 best single-player PS4 games

 From gripping third-person action games that set you on a mind-bending sci-fi descent to incredibly detailed open-world settings of the past full of unique stories to tell, the following is a meticulously chosen list of the 10 best single-player PS4 games.
-We’ve really pulled out the boat here, not just featuring exclusive PS4 games, but multi-platform titles we think speak to the preferences of the solo player, too.
-Let’s get into it…
+We’ve really pulled out the boat here, not just featuring exclusive PS4 games, but multi-platform titles that we think speak to the preferences of the solo player.
+Let’s dive on in…

 9. Resident Evil 2

 The advent of PlayStation 4 and Xbox One meant the time was ripe to revisit certain classic video games through a modern lens, and arguably the best example of this done right was 2019’s remake of Resident Evil 2.
 Originally released for the PlayStation One in 1998, this new adaptation takes the same story, characters and setting but retrofits it onto the skeleton of a 21st century third-person shooter.
 The result is an intensely creepy survival horror experience where you must explore a zombie-riddled police station, uncovering the secret behind the outbreak.

 Resident Evil 2 succeeds in scaring you thanks to the dankly grim atmosphere and mood it sets in the environments, brought to live more so by Capcom’s impressive RE Engine which portrays zombies gooier than ever before.
 Much like the original there are two campaigns in total to complete, with the same events playing out from both Leon S. Kennedy and Claire Redfield’s perspective.
 Can you stomach this chilling story twice?
 Is the question.
 You should because it’s one of the 10 best single-player PS4 games.